The Fantastic Four (unreleased film): Marketing and release plans

 Arad recalled in 2002 that while on a trip to Puerto Rico in 1993, a fan noticing Arad's Fantastic Four shirt expressed excitement over the film's upcoming premiere, of which Arad said he was unaware.
-Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed, to prevent its release.
+Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed to prevent its release.

-Although never officially released to the general public, but exhibited once on May 31, 1994, The Fantastic Four has been subject to bootleg recordings.
-The film is available to be watched on YouTube and Dailymotion for free.
+Although never officially released to the general public, but exhibited once on May 31, 1994, The Fantastic Four has been subject to bootleg recordings, which had been made available online for free.

-Critical reception
+Reception

 Clint Morris of Film Threat magazine said of a copy of the film he obtained, "[Y]es it's terribly low-budget and yes it's derisorily campy and feebly performed, but at the same time there's also something inquiringly irresistible about this B comic tale that makes you wonder why it didn't get a release somewhere along the line.
 Even if it does resemble Toxic Avenger [more] than, say, Spider-Man ...
-The script isn't actually all that bad and some of the actors—notably Michael Bailey Smith—are actually quite good here, and with an extra polish I think they might have been able to release this thing."
+The script isn't actually all that bad, and some of the actors—notably Michael Bailey Smith—are actually quite good here, and with an extra polish, I think they might have been able to release this thing."
 Neil Calloway of Flickering Myth said "the production values are of a 1990s daytime soap, with some rather clunky dialogue."

 Aftermath

 Eichinger continued negotiations to produce a big-budget adaptation, speaking with directors including Chris Columbus, Peyton Reed, and Peter Segal.
-After pre-production briefly went underway in 1996, Eichinger and his company began production in 2004 of Fantastic Four (2005), released by 20th Century Fox, with an estimated $90 million budget.
-Following that film's 2005 release, Eichinger and Constantin produced a $130 million sequel, Fantastic Four: Rise of the Silver Surfer (2007).
+After pre-production briefly went underway in 1996, Eichinger and his company began production in 2004 of Fantastic Four, released by 20th Century Fox in 2005, with an estimated $90 million budget, and released to commercial success despite negative reception.
+Following that film's 2005 release, Eichinger and Constantin produced a $130 million sequel, Fantastic Four: Rise of the Silver Surfer in 2007, to both critical and commercial disappointment.

-A critically panned reboot for the film series was released by 20th Century Fox in 2015.
-The Walt Disney Company, through its acquisition of 20th Century Fox's owner 21st Century Fox, gained the film rights to the Fantastic Four in 2019.
+A critically panned reboot for the franchise, named Fantastic Four, was released by 20th Century Fox in 2015.
+The Walt Disney Company, through its acquisition of 20th Century Fox's owner 21st Century Fox in 2019, made Marvel regain the film rights to the Fantastic Four.
 Joseph Culp, who portrayed Doctor Doom in the unreleased film, released a petition on Change.org in February 2024 in an attempt to have the film released by Marvel Studios.

-Disney's Marvel Studios subsidiary subsequently produced a reboot set in its franchise, the Marvel Cinematic Universe (MCU), entitled The Fantastic Four: First Steps (2025).
+Marvel Studios subsequently produced a second reboot set in the Marvel Cinematic Universe (MCU), entitled The Fantastic Four: First Steps in 2025, to positive critical reception and box office success.
 The four principal actors of the 1994 film – Alex Hyde-White, Rebecca Staab, Jay Underwood, and Michael Bailey Smith – all made cameo appearances in that film.